oernster/calendifier/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+I welcome contributions!
+Please see the [Contributing Guidelines](CONTRIBUTING.md) for details.

 ### 🐛 Bug Reports

-Please use the [GitHub Issues](https://github.com/your-username/calendifier/issues) page to report bugs.
+Please use the [GitHub Issues](https://github.com/oernster/calendifier/issues) page to report bugs.
 Include:
 - Operating system and version
 - Python version
 - Steps to reproduce